Topological zero-modes of the spectral localizer of trivial metals: Introduction

-This remarkable connection becomes transparent once we show that finding the zero-modes of the localizer amounts to finding the zero modes of a Dirac equation with a varying mass term.
-Such re-branding is advantageous because the localizer spectrum is typically computed numerically in a case to case basis~\cite{Loring2015,Fulga2016,Loring2017,loring_spectral_2020, Liu2018,Loring2019,schulz-baldes_spectral_2021,Doll2020,Doll2021},} while the Dirac equation with varying mass is a recurring problem across physics.
-The analytical solutions to this equation link very distinct phenomena including solitons in polyacetyline~\cite{Jackiw1976,Su1979}, boundary states of topological insulators~\cite{Qi:2008eu,Karzig2013,Volkov2016,Inhofer2017,Tchoumakov2017}, quantum Hall~\cite{Ludwig1994} and Anderson transitions~\cite{Evers2008}, domain walls in high-energy physics~\cite{Rubakov1983,Callan1985} or cosmic string cosmology~\cite{vilenkin2000}, to name a few.
+{In this work we find that the low-lying spectrum of the localizer of trivial metals can be inferred from the spectrum of an auxiliary topological insulator defined in the continuum.} This remarkable connection becomes transparent once we show that finding the zero-modes of the localizer amounts to finding the zero-modes of a Dirac equation with a varying mass term.
+Such re-branding is advantageous because the localizer spectrum is typically computed numerically in a case to case basis ~\cite{Loring2015, Fulga2016, Loring2017, loring_spectral_2020, Liu2018, Loring2019, schulz-baldes_spectral_2021, Doll2020, Doll2021}, while the Dirac equation with varying mass is a recurring problem across physics.
+The analytical solutions to this equation link very distinct phenomena including solitons in polyacetyline~\cite{Jackiw1976, Su1979}, boundary states of topological insulators~\cite{Qi:2008eu, Karzig2013, Volkov2016, Inhofer2017, Tchoumakov2017}, quantum Hall~\cite{Ludwig1994} and Anderson transitions~\cite{Evers2008}, domain walls in high-energy physics~\cite{Rubakov1983, Callan1985} or cosmic string cosmology~\cite{vilenkin2000}, to name a few.
 Here we take advantage of this vast literature to predict the spectral differences of ${\mathcal{L}}$ that characterize different types of metals, including trivial and topological metals, and gapless chiral edge-states.
-Such understanding allows even to go beyond the single-particle picture and conjecture signatures of many-body fractional quantum Hall edge states.
+Such understanding allows even to go beyond the single-particle picture and conjecture signatures of many-body fractional quantum Hall edge states. {